Skip to main content

 Where to Stay During Winter

-20160205_ludin_9152Visitors can make reservations at the classic Mammoth Hot Springs Hotel or one of the many lodging choices in Gardiner, Cooke City, or Silver Gate and check out their various downtown shops and dining options.
-Yellowstone Forever’s Gardiner headquarters and Park Store are also located in Gardiner next to the historic Roosevelt Arch.
+Visitors can make reservations at the classic Mammoth Hot Springs Hotel or one of the many lodging choices in Gardiner, Cooke City, or Silver Gate and check out their various downtown shops and dining options.
+Yellowstone Forever’s headquarters and Park Store are also located in Gardiner next to the historic Roosevelt Arch.

 Driving

-The roads through the Northern Range are plowed throughout the winter but temporary closures are possible in extreme conditions.
+The roads through the northern range are plowed throughout the winter but temporary closures are possible in extreme conditions.
 Check the park’s road status webpage before you go.